 Why use custom styles?

-In around 80% of cases, this automatic styling works well and no additional configuration is needed.
-For most users, you can safely skip the rest of this section.
+In most cases, automatic styling works well and no additional configuration is needed.
+For most users, you can safely skip the rest of this article.

 However, custom styling becomes useful when: